pchalupa/type-guardians/README.md

 ### `assert` functions

 `assert` functions are assertions that throw a `TypeError` if the input value is not of the expected type.
 You can use them to ensure that a variable has a certain type before using it.
+You can also provide a custom error message as an optional second parameter.

 ```typescript
 import { assertNumber } from "type-guardians/number";